 Soak in a little nostalgia at the Classic Car Cruise-In at Das Dutchman Essenhaus.
-On Thursdays from 4:30 to 8 p.m. (through the end of September), stroll Essenhaus’ immaculate grounds for glimpses of roadsters, hot rods and touring sedans (and everything in between!).
+On Thursdays from 4:30 to 8 p.m.
+(May - September), stroll Essenhaus’ immaculate grounds for glimpses of roadsters, hot rods and touring sedans (and everything in between!).

 Das Dutchman Essenhaus, 240 U.S. 20, Middlebury, (800) 455-9472